The-OpenROAD-Project/OpenLane/docs/source/usage/exploration_script.md

     python3 run_designs.py --threads 4 spm xtea PPU APU
     ```

-    You can run the default test set consisting of all designs under [designs](../../../designs/) through running the following command along with any of the flags:
+    You can also run the default test set consisting of all designs under the `designs/` top level folder through running the following command with any appropriate
+    flags.

     ```bash
     python3 run_designs.py --defaultTestSet